-The broad fields of Developmental Biology and Genetics are highly interdisciplinary with a presence in all basic medical-science areas, as well as animal and plant biology.
+The broad fields of Cellular and Developmental Biology are highly interdisciplinary with a presence in all basic medical-science areas, as well as animal and plant biology.
 Understanding how organisms develop requires a systems-level understanding of how cells achieve different fates, and what combinations of intercellular signaling and intracellular regulatory circuits generate spatially and temporally encoded patterns along the body axis.
 With the unprecedented expansion of techniques in genomics, molecular biology, and biochemistry, studies in developmental biology require an integrative perspective, applying a "systems" level approach that combines computational and genomic approaches with cell and molecular biology techniques to study developmental phenomena.
 In particular, many key insights into development are enabled by genetic approaches to understand how genes control the differentiation of cells and the formation of patterns.
-With regards to our educational mission, we are deeply committed to training outstanding researchers who are well prepared to tackle the exciting challenges that await them in this burgeoning area.

 Cell Biology laboratories are investigating the underlying molecular mechanisms of fundamental cellular and organismal processes including the replication, expression, and repair of the genome, transduction of signals from the cell surface to the nucleus in response to diffusible signals or cell-cell interaction, protein trafficking and organellar biogenesis, and protein homeostasis.
 These laboratories use biochemistry, genetics, structural biology, genomics, high-resolution microscopy, proteomics, and computational approaches, among others, to gain insights into a broad range of fundamental questions.